hdshea/stock_database/sqlite_basics_notebook.md

 classifications for a broad array of global stocks.

 The `stock_data_access.R` script within this project collects the various data mentioned above.
-For the GICS data, the tibbles sct\_tbl, igp\_tbl, ind\_tbl and sub\_tbl contain data for GICS sectors, industry groups, industries and sub-industries, respectively.
+For the GICS data, the tibbles `sct_tbl`, `igp_tbl`, `ind_tbl` and `sub_tbl` contain data for GICS sectors, industry groups, industries and sub-industries, respectively.
 They all have the same column structure.
-I will use the sct\_tbl as the defining structure for the `gics_temp` table creation.
+I will use the `sct_tbl` as the defining structure for the `gics_temp` table creation.

 The built in `DBI` function `dbCreateTable` requires a database connection, a table name and a data frame with columns representing the